-We all have struggles in life.
+When Fear Raises Its Ugly Head…Again: We all have struggles in life.
 Whether it be with family, relationships, injury, or something else – we all have our own battles.
-What separates us from where we want to be is how we choose to deal with our struggle.
+What separates us from where we want to be is how we choose to deal with our struggles.
 Do we accept it as just the way it is or do we fight for what we want?

 Climb on! ~Hilary